s-jeyaram/slinqy/README.md

 ### 3.1 Get Slinqy
 Slinqy is currently only available in source form from this repository.
 It will soon be available via NuGet.
 ### 3.2 Implement Interfaces
-#### 3.2.1 IPhysicalQueueService
-The interface that allows Slinqy to manage your queuing technology of choice.
+[IPhysicalQueueService](Source/Slinqy.Core/IPhysicalQueueService.cs): The interface that allows Slinqy to manage your queuing technology of choice.

-#### 3.2.2 IPhysicalQueue
-The interface that allows Slinqy to send and receive messages.
+[IPhysicalQueue](Source/Slinqy.Core/IPhysicalQueue.cs): The interface that allows Slinqy to send and receive messages.
 ### 3.3 Integrate
 #### 3.3.1 Sending Queue Messages
 #### 3.3.2 Receiving Queue Messages